kkhan01/just-another-gosh-darn-search-engine/README.md

 ## Instructions:

+#### API key file instructions:

+1. Check your email for a file from 'klin12@stuy.edu' with the subject title `API Key for JAGDSE`
+2. Download the API key csv file
+3. Place the API key csv file in the root directory of this project (`./just-another-gosh-darn-search-engine`)
+4. You're set to run the project

+#### After having API key file in place:

 1. Navigate to the root folder of our project in the terminal
 2. Enter the command `python run.py` (assuming you have all the prerequisites already installed).
 3. In your web browser, navigate to the `localhost:5000` url.